 Respecting the dignity and potential of each human person, Catholic Charities Archdiocese of New Orleans collaborates with the wider community to serve those in need regardless of race, religion, age, ethnicity or economic status.
 CCANO offers life-giving programs, advocates for the voiceless, and empowers the poor and vulnerable no matter who they are.

-The Tulane City Center partnered with Catholic Charities to develop a programmatic strategy for Madonna Manor building located at the Hope Haven Campus.
-The project integrates three community based programs (Jefferson Parish Care Center, Cafe Hope and Hope Haven Farm) in one cohesive plan to help revitalize and reactivate the Campus.
+The Tulane City Center partnered with Catholic Charities to develop a programmatic strategy for the Madonna Manor building located at Hope Haven Campus.
+The project integrated three community based programs (Jefferson Parish Care Center, Cafe Hope, and Hope Haven Farm) in one cohesive plan to help revitalize and reactivate the Campus.

-Jefferson Care Center will provide temporary shelter for homeless people and programs to reintegrate families in the community.
-Cafe Hope will be a fully operational service restaurant and will run as a social entrepreneurship business model that will offer job skills for at risk youth.
-Hope Haven Farm will develop a sustainable biodiversity farming model to support the Cafe and to promote initiatives to produce and buy local products.
-The Farm and Cafe will act as a collaborative platform for the community to help revitalize the iconic Westbank architectural landmark.
-The City Center is involved in the schematic design of Cafe Hope, and is working with all of the project’s collaborators to devise a site stragegy and strategic goals to make the project a reality.
+The design for Jefferson Care Center provides temporary shelter for homeless people, as well as programs to reintegrate families in the community.
+Cafe Hope is designed as a fully operational service restaurant run on a social entrepreneurship business model that offers job skills for at-risk youth.
+Hope Haven Farm is envisioned as a sustainable biodiversity farming model to support the Cafe and to promote initiatives to produce and buy local products.
+The Farm and Cafe act as a collaborative platform for the community to help revitalize the iconic Westbank architectural landmark.
+The City Center helped with the schematic design of Cafe Hope and worked with all of the project’s collaborators to devise a site strategy and strategic goals to make the project a reality.

 Marcella Del Signore

 Research and Design Team:

 Jason Liu, TCC intern